How Often Do You Need to Water A Snake Plant?

 The best time to water a snake plant is in the morning.
 This is because:

-- You're less likely to over-water your snake plant if you do so in the morning as opposed to late at night when everyone else is asleep.
-Many people forget they watered their plants while sleeping and overwatered them by mistake.
+• You’re less likely to over-water your snake plant if you do so in the morning as opposed to late at night when everyone else is asleep.
+Many people forget they watered their plants while sleeping and mistakenly overwatered them.

 Here are some more tips for watering season snake plants: